RustoMCSpit/awesome-linux-clap-list/README.md

 Art asset questions

 What license are the assets under?
 Who are they credited to?
-What software was used to make them and can you upload their project files?
+What software was used to make them and can you upload the project files for that software which you used to render the assets as well so I can modify it?
 I wish to add them to a list of free to use UI assets for plugin development.